quii/learn-go-with-tests/scaling-acceptance-tests.md

 ```

-import your httpserver adapater into main.go:
+import your httpserver adapter into main.go:

 ```go
 package main